 In the midst of this pandemic, certain laws have been enacted that could cause irreversible damage to the environment.

-The recent decision to lower fuel efficiency standards creates an environment where customers will end up spending more money fueling their vehicles while simultaneously increasing how much they pollute the air they breathe.
+The recent decision to lower fuel efficiency standards creates an environment where customers will end up spending more money fuelling their vehicles, while simultaneously increasing how much they pollute the air they breathe.

 In addition, the Environmental Protection Agency (EPA) also announced a relaxation of environmental rules in response to the coronavirus pandemic, allowing power plants, factories, and other facilities to pollute more without any penalties.

-In times where we are fighting a virus that attacks our respiratory systems, it becomes even more important that countries, states, and cities promote policies that result in decreased air pollution.
-Yet, irrespective of government regulation, as consumers we still have the choice to drive zero-emission vehicles.
-We have the choice to invest in transportation that reduces our carbon footprint, eliminates fuel-based emissions, and enables us to stay on the path toward restoring our environment.
+In times when we are fighting a virus that attacks our respiratory systems, it becomes even more important for countries, states, and cities to promote policies that result in decreased air pollution.
+Yet, irrespective of government regulations, as consumers we still have the choice to invest in transportation that reduces our carbon footprint, eliminates fuel-based emissions, and enables us to stay on the path toward restoring our environment.

 We need to support EVs and charging infrastructure more than ever

-Looking again at the US situation, Congress recently passed a $2 trillion stimulus package and is already prepping for the next phase.
-Same with many other countries around the world creating stimulus packages, investment in critical charging infrastructure has to be part of the conversation.
-Only then can we create clean future-proof jobs and help improve the health of us, our fellow citizens, and our cities.
+Looking again at the situation in the US, Congress recently passed a $2 trillion stimulus package and is already prepping for the next phase.
+Many other countries around the world are also creating stimulus packages.
+Investment in critical charging infrastructure must be part of the conversation.
+Only then can we create clean future-proof jobs and help improve the health of our fellow citizens, our cities, and ourselves.

 Both the US and Europe are reviewing the current legislation and incentives for EVs and charging infrastructure.
-These are important moments, where extending tax credits for EVs and funding for charging at workplaces, multi-unit dwellings, and along interstate highways can spur short-term economic growth while also promoting long-term environmental and health benefits.
+These are important moments when extending tax credits for EVs and funding for charging at workplaces, multi-unit dwellings, and along interstate highways can spur short-term economic growth, while also promoting long-term environmental and health benefits.

 In addition, US states and utility commissions should continue existing EV charging programs to expedite the installation of new charging stations.
 This will help to create jobs for thousands of utility workers, construction workers, electricians, installers, and manufacturers of charging equipment and components—all while promoting EV adoption.